Danger Within: Plot

-A cleverly planned escape attempt, which seemed guaranteed to work, ends in disaster.
-Within seconds of leaving the POW camp, the would-be escapee is caught and killed by the sadistic Capitano Benucci (Peter Arne).
-The incident is witnessed by the other prisoners, who notice that Benucci seemed to be waiting for the escapee to arrive before shooting him dead in cold blood.
+A well-planned escape attempt, which seemed guaranteed to work, ends in disaster.
+Within seconds of leaving the POW camp, the would-be escapee, cleverly disguised as sadistic Capitano Benucci, is caught and killed by the real Capitano Benucci.
+This incident is witnessed by the other prisoners, who notice that Benucci seemed to be waiting for the escapee to arrive before shooting him dead in cold blood.

-Afterwards, the escape committee, led by Lieutenant Colonel David Baird (Richard Todd), is convinced that there is an informer within their ranks.
-The prime suspect is a Greek officer, Lieutenant Coutoules (Cyril Shaps).
+Afterwards, the escape committee, led by Lieutenant Colonel David Baird, is convinced that there is an informer within their ranks.
+The prime suspect is a Greek officer, Lieutenant Coutoules.
 However, when Coutoules is found dead in an escape tunnel, suspicions that there is a traitor living among the POWs die down.
 In an effort to explain away his death to the Italian captors, Coutoules' body is placed in an abandoned escape tunnel within the camp and the Italians are informed he was suffocated by a roof fall.